-Propagation Analysis: Radar Performance Assessment and Calibration community is the elevation angle data collected at most radars is not routinely calibrated and therefore tends to be unreliable.
+One reason why propagation analysis has been an under-utilized tool within the SuperDARN community is the elevation angle data collected at most radars is not routinely calibrated and therefore tends to be unreliable.
 Proper calibration requires measuring the phase offset between signals returning to the main and secondary antenna arrays, which is not trivial, and its value tends to drift over time.
 However, Ponomarenko et al. (2015) developed an empirical method for calibrating angle of arrival data using the contextual information provided within the data itself.
 Specifically, the phase offset is adjusted so that the elevation angles decrease with range in continuous bands of ground scatter data, as expected (see Fig. 25 from Ponomarenko et al. 2015).
-Such calibration adjustments are necessary after each radar hardware/software update but also desirable on a routine basis because of gradual changes in the physical properties of antennas, cables, and electric circuitry.
+Such calibration adjustments are necessary after each radar hardware/ software update but also desirable on a routine basis because of gradual changes in the physical properties of antennas, cables, and electric circuitry.